anarchang/exam-grades-ui/README.md

 To run the app, run:

-1. serve the app: run `npm run serve`
+1. Serve the app: run `npm run serve` from the root directory of the project

-2. open the browser to: http://localhost:8000
+2. Open the browser to: http://localhost:8000